-Delta passenger assaults crew member, officials say; 3 injured
+Unruly Delta passenger arrested after assault

 Safe return

-Delta described the flight's return as a "security incident with a passenger."
+Delta described the event as a "security incident with a passenger."

 "The passenger was restrained onboard and was removed from the flight by law enforcement without further incident when the aircraft arrived back at Seattle," the airline said in a prepared statement.

 There were conflicting reports soon after the incident.
-Initially, two people familiar with it told CNN on condition of anonymity that the man tried to enter the cockpit.
+Initially, two people familiar with it told CNN on condition of anonymity that the man tried to enter the cockpit, but the altercation took place just outside the cockpit door in the forward galley.

 But Cooper subsequently said that was incorrect, and he and Dietrich-Williams described the incident only as an assault on a crew member.